threefoldtecharchive/jumpscaleX_core/docs/3Bot/README.md

 ### Step 3
-Access the docker via the ip that it gives
+Access the docker via the ip that it gives.

-**note**: For ubuntu users the ip of the container can be retrieved using `docker inspect 3bot` where 3bot is the default name of the container or the name given
+**note**: For ubuntu users the ip of the container can be retrieved using `docker inspect 3bot` where 3bot is the default name of the container or the name given.

+It is also posible to use `jsx` tool to access the container:

 ```bash
 /tmp/jsx container-shell;
 kosmos -p "j.servers.threebot.start(background=True)"